-- 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
+5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).

+5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
 This is because we consider that the firm's conduct continued after it was known to be improper.
-The requirement to have a compliant FWRA came into force in June 2017, but the firm did not have one in place for several years.
-We also consider having non-compliant PCPs for several years formed part of a pattern of misconduct. - 5.3 The impact of the harm or risk of harm is assessed as being medium (score of four).
-This is because failing to ensure it had a compliant FWRA and PCPs in place left the firm vulnerable to the risks of money laundering, particularly when providing in-scope work such as conveyancing, which forms a significant percentage of the work carried out by the firm.
+The requirement to have compliant PCPs in place came into force in June 2017, but the firm did not have them in place for several years.
+This is not a new concept, Regulation 20 of the MLRs 2007 (which came into force in December 2007 and was well established before the inception of the firm) stated a firm must establish and maintain appropriate and risk-sensitive policies and procedures.

+5.3 We also consider having non-compliant CMRAs on the files reviewed formed a pattern of misconduct.

+5.4 The impact of the harm or risk of harm is assessed as being medium (score of four).
+This is because failing to ensure it had compliant PCPs and CMRAs in place left the firm vulnerable to the risks of money laundering, particularly when providing in-scope work such as conveyancing, which forms a significant percentage of the work carried out by the firm.
 The firm left itself without effective arrangements in place to manage compliance with the MLRs 2017.

-The score reflects that, although there is no evidence of actual harm having occurred, it had the potential to cause moderate loss or have moderate impact.
+5.5 The score reflects that, although there is no evidence of actual harm having occurred, it had the potential to cause moderate loss or have moderate impact.

-- 5.4 The nature and impact scores add up to seven and this places the penalty in Band 'C', as directed by the Guidance, which indicates a broad penalty bracket between 1.6% and 3.2% of the firm's annual domestic turnover. - 5.5 We recommend a basic penalty in the middle of the bracket.
-This is because while there were multiple failings identified which formed a pattern of misconduct, and which had the potential to cause moderate loss or have moderate impact, no evidence of actual harm was identified. - 5.6 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £14,171. - 5.7 The SRA considers that the basic penalty should be reduced to £11,337.
-This reduction reflects the mitigation at paragraph 4.2 above. - 5.8 The firm has not made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary to remove this and the amount of the financial penalty is £11,337.
+5.6 The nature and impact scores add up to seven and this places the penalty in Band 'C', as directed by the Guidance, which indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover.

+5.7 We recommend a basic penalty towards the upper end of the bracket.
+This is because there were multiple failings identified which formed a pattern of misconduct and continued after it was known to be improper.
+The firm should have been aware of its obligation to have compliant PCPs and documented CMRAs since 26 June 2017 but failed to have these in place.
+This had the potential to cause moderate loss or have moderate impact, however, no evidence of actual harm was identified.

+5.8 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £12,127.

+5.9 The SRA considers that the basic penalty should be reduced to $\pm 10,914$ .
+This reduction reflects the mitigation at paragraph 4.2 above.

+5.10 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary to remove this and the amount of the financial penalty is £10,914.